baoqger/chrisbao/source/_posts/https-handshake.md

 ### Background

 Nowdays everybody knows about the lock icon in the browser's address bar indicating that the session is protected by `HTTPS`.
-In this series articles, I'll have an research on how HTTPS works.
+In this series articles, I'll show you how HTTPS works based on my research.

 Simply speaking, `HTTPS = HTTP + SSL/TLS`.